Martina Swafford: Career

 Swafford was a charter member of the Western Association of Writers.

 Personal life

-On May 8, 1862, she married Dr. Benjamin Franklin Swafford (died 1900), a prominent physician in Terre Haute.
+On May 8, 1862, she married Benjamin Franklin Swafford (died 1900), a prominent physician in Terre Haute.
 Her home was a social and literary center, and her time was devoted to good works and literature.
 She died June 29, 1913, in Indianapolis, and she was buried at Highland Lawn Cemetery in Terre Haute.